 Thirty sunrises in an hour

 Joana Stillwell was born in the Philippines and grew up around the Pacific in Hawaii, Japan, Guam, and Washington.
-She graduated with a BA in Art History and a BFA in Photomedia from the University of Washington in 2012.
-She currently lives and works in Richmond, Virginia pursuing her MFA in Kinetic Imaging.
+She graduated with a BA in Art History and a BFA in Photomedia from the University of Washington in 2012 and earned an MFA in Kinetic Imaging from Virginia Commonwealth University in 2017.
+She currently lives and works between Seattle and DC.